 Popular Career Options

-A cosmetology certificate program can prepare individuals for several jobs in the cosmetologists' field.
+A cosmetology program can prepare individuals for several jobs in the cosmetologists' field.
 Some of these include:

 - Hair stylist